Assateague Island coming soon

 The Conowingo Dam is one of the largest hydroelectric dams in Conowingo, Maryland.
 The eagles flock to the dam every year in the fall, sometimes reaching as many as 200 plus eagles in one small location.
 Photographers come from all over during this season to photograph the action of the eagles feeding on the fish that flow through the dam.
 As far as we know, it is one of the best eagle photography locations in the lower 48.

-Hundreds of eagles are attracted to the location due to a large amount of fish that come through the dam when it opens.
+Hundreds of eagles are attracted to the location due to many fish that come through the dam when it opens.
 When the sirens go off advising that the dam will soon open, you often hear the photographers cheering since it is the signal that the action is about to happen.
 On many occasions, you will listen to photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
 The action is what we call nature at its best.

-When the eagles catch a smaller fish, they will fly and eat the fish as seen in the image above with the two eagles feeding at the same time.
+When the eagles catch a smaller fish, they will fly and eat the fish, as seen in the image above, with the two eagles feeding simultaneously.
 Extra Eyes Photo Tours runs a tour here every year the week before Thanksgiving, which is prime time for action.
 You can see the information here.

 There are over a hundred other birds that have been documented to migrate here, but the eagle action is the focal point.